Poorvi89/Python-codes/README.md

 ## Welcome to GitHub Pages
 GRAY-SCOTT MODEL
 The Gray Scott model follows some simple rules.
-Given two sets of virtual particles u and v: \n (1) There's a constant feed rate of u particles into the system \n (2) If two v particles meet a u particle, they 'convert' it into another v particle \n (3) There's a constant kill rate that removes v particles\n
+Given two sets of virtual particles u and v:
+1. (1) There's a constant feed rate of u particles into the system
+1. (2) If two v particles meet a u particle, they 'convert' it into another v particle
+1. (3) There's a constant kill rate that removes v particles

 The Gray-Scott partial differential equations are given as